MUST KNOW FACTS OF MUTUAL FUNDS

-What is the history of Mutual Funds in India and role of SEBI in mutual funds industry?
+#1 What is the history of Mutual Funds in India and role of SEBI in the mutual fund’s industry?

-Mutual fund managers are responsible for monitoring the market, economic trends, analysing securities and implementing a consistent investment strategy that reflects the goals and objectives of the fund.
+Mutual fund managers are responsible for monitoring the market, economic trends, analyzing securities and implementing a consistent investment strategy that reflects the goals and objectives of the fund.

 Venture Capital fund is the initial capital provided to start-ups and many times for new/untested ideas.
 These funds have a higher risk/higher return profile as compared to normal equity funds.

 It’s suggested to choose a mutual fund that matches your risk tolerance and your risk capacity.
-To understand the process of investing read our blog: http://dhannuvavetar.com/2018/03/12/10-reasons-why-you-should-invest-in-mutual-funds/
+To understand the process of investing read our blog 10 reasons why you should invest in mutual funds

 The offer document contains useful information, which is required to be given to the prospective investor by the mutual fund.
 The application form for subscription to a scheme is an integral part of the offer document.
 SEBI has prescribed minimum disclosures in the offer document.
 An investor, before investing in a scheme, should carefully read the offer document.
 Due care must be given to portions relating to main features of the scheme, risk factors, initial issue expenses and recurring expenses to be charged to the scheme, entry or exit loads, sponsor’s track record, educational qualification and work experience of key personnel including fund managers, performance of other schemes launched by the mutual fund in the past, pending litigations and penalties imposed, etc.

-When will the investor get certificate or account statement after investing in a mutual fund?
+#8 When will the investor get a certificate or account statement after investing in a mutual fund?

 Within six weeks from the date of closure of the initial subscription of the scheme mutual funds are bound to despatch certificates or statements of accounts.